sbhavy/sbhavy.github.io/_pages/about.md

 I am a first-year CS PhD student at [NUS](https://www.comp.nus.edu.sg/), co-advised by [Dr Roger Zimmermann](https://www.comp.nus.edu.sg/cs/people/rogerz/) and [Dr Tan Zhi-Xuan](https://ztangent.github.io/).
 Currently, I am a research fellow at the [Cooperative AI Research Fellowship](https://www.cai-research-fellowship.com/), co-mentored by [Dr Max Kleiman-Weiner](http://faculty.washington.edu/maxkw/) and Xuan.

 My interest lies in the **cooperative infrastructure** of multi-agent systems.
-AI agents are embedding into existing institutions at an unprecedented scale.
-Understanding how these systems function and building agents that can meaningfully participate in them becomes increasingly important.
+As AI agents are embedding into existing institutions at an unprecedented scale, understanding how these systems function and building agents that can meaningfully participate in them becomes increasingly important.

 I approach this through two connected research questions: